 2 spoons worth of cottage cheese (opened just a little too long), 3 wrinkly carrots and a slightly mouldy tomato.

 The carrots can be saved.
 I’ll add to a vegetable soup I have planned (there are also 3 fresh carrots lurking) – an adaptation of this recipe.

 I’m an old-hand at chopping tops of toms.

 Unfortunately the cottage cheese will go to waste.
 Must.
 Try.
 Harder.

 How’s your Fridge looking this Friday?

 As always I’ll leave the last word to Kristen…

 “How did you do this week?
-If you blogged about your food waste, link us up by entering your info into the widget below.
+If you blogged about your food waste, link us up by entering your blog link into the comments section below.
 You’ll save money, reduce your trash output, and get a little publicity for your blog!
-And if you don’t blog, you can still share about your food waste by leaving a comment.
+And if you don’t blog, you can still share about your food waste by leaving a comment without a link.

 Those of you who participate in Food Waste Friday can now grab a fancy-schmancy button to perk up your posts.
 If you copy and paste the following code into your Food Waste Friday post, this little graphic will appear.”

 If you blog on WordPress, just make sure you’re in html mode when you copy and paste the code, or it won’t work